h1xxx/linuxconsole/content/configuration.md

 $ cd unifont-12.1.03
 ```

-4. Edit the charcter set.
+4. Edit the character set.

 File `./font/psf/unifont-apl.txt` contains UTF-8 codes that are going to be
 compiled.
 If you want to add a character you need to comment out something
 from the existing table that you won't use and add the UTF-8 code for the
 symbol you'd like to see in the font.
 Order doesn't matter, but the number of
-uncommented codes should be 512.
+uncommented lines should be 512.

-To see actual glyphs in this file you can use a little bit of shell script:
+To see actual glyphs in this file you can use a little bit of a shell script:
 ```
 #!/bin/mksh
 set -euo pipefail